7 Reasons Why You Might Be Bored at Work and How to Avoid Them

 How to fix the feeling of misused skills?

-The trick to doing more of what you’re good at is to get even better at it by practicing it in your free time.
+The trick to doing more of what you’re good at is to get even better at it by practising it in your free time.
 The next time you get some opportunities to contribute by doing what you love, you’ll be far more likely to impress your colleagues and those in charge and thereby raising the chance of being asked to do it again.

 Don’t finish tasks quickly because you can.
 You’ve got to be a perfectionist in tasks that you love if you want to do more of it because it isn’t the quick work but the end product that gets noticed.